qbsevda/qbsevda/README.md

 - 👋 Hi, I’m @qbsevda
 - 👀 I’m interested in aws cloud engineering and DevOps Engineering
-- 🌱 I’m currently learning Linux, Python, Git,
+- 🌱 I’m currently learning Linux, Python, Git, AWS Services, Scripting
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...